michaelrspink/MichaelRSpinkPortfolio/VariousCode/readme.txt

      Written for RIT MATH 622 in April 2017
      This simulates a hunting expedition between hunters and feral hogs.
      I have added the milage parameter for ease of use.
 See Modeling_Project2_MONTE_CARLO.m for original.

+See root readme.txt for FAQ's.

+Michael R. Spink